navcoin/NavHub/content/projects/nav-pay/index.md

     feature6Txt = "An easy way to pay your friends!
 Save your contacts into your NavPay address book, and make payments easier to manage than ever.">}}

 {{< project_links
+    title = "Get NavPay"
-    fontColor = "#FFF"
+    subtitle = "NavPay is available on a range of devices." fontColor = "#FFF"
     bgColor = "#7d5ab5"
     linkBgColor = "#523971"